gsamokovarov/rack-delegate/README.md

   as an input.
 If you pass it a block, that block becomes a constraint.

 * Proxy requests matching a path of `/api/users` to `http://users-service.intern`.
-Because we have setup an rewrite rule, we will hit `http://users-service.intern/users` and not `http://users-service.intern/api/users`
+Because we have setup a rewrite rule, we will hit `http://users-service.intern/users` and not `http://users-service.intern/api/users`